How to Avoid Divots, Dents, and Bumps in a Vinyl Liner Pool

 If you’re considering a new inground vinyl pool and the idea of dealing with these issues makes you feel a little unsettled, perhaps you should consider a fiberglass pool.
 Fiberglass pools have no problem with pool bottom inconsistencies because they’re manufactured in a controlled setting with precisely built molds.

-At River Pools, we manufacture and install world-class fiberglass pools for customers across North America.
+At River Pools, we manufacture world-class fiberglass swimming pools for installation across North America.
 Take a look at our full line of pool models (we have a wide variety of shapes and sizes for small to large backyards), and view our gallery to see what we can do for your inground pool project.

 Wondering how much your fiberglass pool might cost?
 Contact us today to request pricing and discuss the individual needs of your project.
 In the meantime, why not try out our fiberglass pool pricing calculator below for a fast estimate?